This article is original content written by local Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Keep in mind that your cash reserve can’t be invested in the traditional sense.
 You will need to access this fund someday, you just don’t know when.
 You can’t take any risk with this fund.
 These funds will need to be maintained in a checking account, savings account or a money market account.
 I know, I know, thanks to Federal Reserve Board policy interest rates are zero.
 Savers clearly don’t like this.
 But look at the good news; this is better than some other central banks and foreign countries where they have NEGATIVE interest rates.
 The European Central Bank (“ECB”), Bank of Japan and the Swiss National Bank all have negative interest rates.
 How does this work?
 Investors need to pay the bank to hold their funds.
 How will this work out in the future?
 Who knows?
 We are clearly in uncharted waters here.

-On the other hand borrowers LOVE these lows rates!
+On the other hand borrowers LOVED those lows rates!
 Buy a bigger house than you need because, ‘you can afford it.’
 Get that brand new fire engine red Beemer because the payments are, ‘manageable.’
 Take that extended European vacation this summer as, well, just put it on the credit card and deal with it later.
 Most of us have seen this movie before.
 It just doesn’t end well for some.
 There is an often quoted statistic that consumer spending accounts for two thirds of the economy.
 This isn’t too see, is it?
-Low interest rates encourage more borrowing.
+Low interest rates encouraged more borrowing.
+The worm has turned.
+With the Fed fighting inflation, interest rates have gone up significantly.
 The policy also encourages investors to take risk.
 But that’s a post for another day.
 Most pre-retirees and retirees would be better off being able to say, “I’m Debt Free!!!”

 2) Live Beneath Your Means